ZackInfosbd/Typescript/src/2024/design patterns/structural/bridge/README.md

 - **Decoupling Interface and Implementation**: The Bridge pattern decouples an abstraction from its implementation so that the two can vary independently.
 - **Composition over Inheritance**: The pattern prefers composition (has-a relationship) over inheritance (is-a relationship), providing more flexibility in changing the implementation at runtime.
 - **Enhanced Extensibility**: It's easier to extend the abstraction and implementation hierarchies independently.

+## Use Cases

+The Bridge pattern is useful in various scenarios, including:

+1. **Cross-platform Applications**: Creating applications that need to run on multiple platforms, where platform-specific code can be abstracted away as implementation.
+2. **UI Frameworks**: Designing UI frameworks that need to separate high-level widgets from low-level platform-specific drawing operations.
+3. **Device Drivers**: Implementing device drivers for different types of devices, where each device has a different implementation but can be accessed through a common interface.